 Facilitating world-class research

-In order to comply with the latest government guidance, staff and students are now required to pause or postpone ongoing or planned non-essential University research involving face-to-face interactions with human participants (unless arrangements can be made for the research to be conducted remotely or online).
+In order to comply with government guidance, staff and students were in March asked to pause or postpone ongoing or planned non-essential University research involving face-to-face interactions with human participants (unless arrangements could be made for the research to be conducted remotely or online).

-Separate guidance around clinical research is available on the COVID-19 funding and project management guidance page.
+Separate guidance on UK-based clinical research is available on the COVID-19 funding and project management guidance page.

 Research reviewed by the Medical Sciences Interdivisional Research Ethics Committee (MS IDREC), the Social Sciences and Humanities Interdivisional Research Ethics Committee (SSH IDREC), the Oxford Tropical Research Ethics Committee (OxTREC) and departmental research ethics committees (DRECs)

-Where research will simply be paused for a number of months, there is no need to notify the research ethics committee at this point.
-You should, however, inform participants that the research has been suspended.
+Where research continues to be paused for a number of months, there is no need to notify the research ethics committee.
+You should, however, inform any participants who enquire about participation that the research has been suspended.

 If this is possible for your research, you should notify the relevant ethics committee that originally reviewed and approved the study.
 Submit any revised documents to the ethics committee via email indicating the changes made.
 Completion of an amendment form will not be required.
 Please update any information that will be provided to existing participants to explain how the amended remote or online interaction will proceed.
 It is important that you make clear to existing participants that if they no longer wish to take part owing to this change, or for any other reason, they are free to withdraw at any point.
 The ethics committee will acknowledge receipt of the changes being made.
 The requirement for formal approval of such changes is, for now, suspended.